How to Launch Your Website in 1 Hour with Canva — Even If You’re Not a Designer

 You may be asking, “Do I really have to do this from the start?”
 Well, you could ignore it, but it’s not a good practice.

 I’ll write more blog posts on SEO soon, but if you don’t want to wait, grab my SEO eBook.
-It covers Pinterest, YouTube, websites, and Etsy — but since SEO works the same way everywhere, everything I share in the eBook applies to all platforms.
+It covers Pinterest, YouTube, websites, and Etsy, but since SEO works the same way everywhere, everything I share in the eBook applies to all platforms.

 Step 5: Don’t Have a Product?
 Start with Done-for-You Digital Products

 If you don’t have any products and you’re completely new, done-for-you digital products are probably exactly what you need.
-On my website www.gabidigitalproducts.com, I offer products with MRR (Master Resell Rights) and PLR (Private Label Rights) — which means you can buy these products and resell them as your own.
+On my website www.gabidigitalproducts.com, I offer products with MRR (Master Resell Rights) and PLR (Private Label Rights), which means you can buy these products and resell them as your own.

 And remember what I said about the Canva subscription?
 If you’re planning to sell templates (like I do), you’ll need Canva Pro to create shareable template links.

 Important note: The templates you see inside Canva’s library are not yours to resell.
 You don’t own the copyright to those designs.
 You can use them as a starting point for inspiration, but you’re not allowed to sell them as products.
-If you want to be stress-free and safe, check out my site for templates you can sell with confidence.

 Step 6: Promote on Pinterest

 That’s it!
-Once your website is live, you’ve chosen a platform, added some keywords, and uploaded your first product — it’s time to promote it!
+Once your website is live, you’ve chosen a platform, added some keywords, and uploaded your first product, it’s time to promote it!

-Promotion can be done anywhere, but I recommend using Pinterest because it’s relatively easy to create content on, and it’s evergreen — meaning your posts can rank for months or even years, unlike on other platforms where the lifespan of a post is around 24 hours.
+Promotion can be done anywhere, but I recommend using Pinterest because it’s relatively easy to create content on, and it’s evergreen, meaning your posts can rank for months or even years, unlike on other platforms where the lifespan of a post is around 24 hours.
 You can watch a short tutorial to understand how to promote products on Pinterest.

 Disclaimer: